How To Use WordPress Autosave And Post Revisions

 Managing Post Revisions Using Plugins

-Autosave and post revisions are no doubt functions that help make work more productive.
-If you write extensively, however, after a while the number of revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.
+If you write and edit a lot of content, however, the number of revisions can start to add up after a while.
+This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.

-Fortunately, there are a few great plugins available that can help you control your revisions and reduce the size of your database.
+Fortunately, there are a number of free WordPress plugins that can help you manage your revisions and reduce the size of your database.

 Congratulations!
-Now you know how to use the WordPress Revisions feature to restore earlier revisions of your WordPress posts or pages.
+Now you know how to use the WordPress Autosave and Revisions feature to recover and restore previously saved versions of your content.